-- Boil for 10-15 minutes or until the mixture is about ¼ to ⅓ of the original volume and thick like jam.
+- Boil for 15-20 minutes or until the mixture is about ¼ of the original volume and thick like jam.

 - Remove from the heat and place in the freezer or fridge to cool fully.

 - In a large bowl beat the butter until fluffy.
 Starting with mixer on a low speed, beat in 2 cups powdered sugar.

 - Mix in the rest of the powdered sugar about ½ cup at a time until the desired sweetness and thickness is reached.
 Mix in a little cream if needed.